kamikazechaser/tg-resolve/README.md

 ## Useful Scenarios

 - Group administration bots
-- BIn a bot which has lost its database, but users had previously started the bot
+- In a bot which has lost its database, but users had previously started the bot
 - General resolving to get user details e.g [UResolverBot](https://telegram.me/UResolverBot)
 - And much more!